Shehu-Muhammad/Static-Site-Generator/content/blog/majesty/index.md

 > I much prefer history, true or feigned, with its varied applicability to the thought and experience of readers.
 > I think that many confuse 'applicability' with 'allegory'; but the one resides in the freedom of the reader, and the other in the purposed domination of the author."

 In the annals of fantasy literature and the broader realm of creative world-building, few sagas can rival the intricate tapestry woven by J.R.R.
-Tolkien in <i>The Lord of the Rings</i>.
+Tolkien in _The Lord of the Rings_.
 You can find the [wiki here](https://lotr.fandom.com/wiki/Legendarium).

 ## Introduction

-This series, a cornerstone of what I, in my many years as an **Archmage**, have come to recognize as the pinnacle of imaginative creation, stands unrivaled in its depth, complexity, and the sheer scope of its <i>legendarium</i>.
+This series, a cornerstone of what I, in my many years as an **Archmage**, have come to recognize as the pinnacle of imaginative creation, stands unrivaled in its depth, complexity, and the sheer scope of its _legendarium_.
 As we embark on this exploration, let us delve into the reasons why this monumental work is celebrated as the finest in the world.

 ## A Rich Tapestry of Lore

-One cannot simply discuss <i>The Lord of the Rings</i> without acknowledging the bedrock upon which it stands: **The Silmarillion**.
+One cannot simply discuss _The Lord of the Rings_ without acknowledging the bedrock upon which it stands: **The Silmarillion**.
 This compendium of mythopoeic tales sets the stage for Middle-earth's history, from the creation myth of Eä to the epic sagas of the Elder Days.
 It is a testament to Tolkien's unparalleled skill as a linguist and myth-maker, crafting:

 1. An elaborate pantheon of deities (the `Valar` and `Maiar`)
 2. The tragic saga of the Noldor Elves